 You can choose the best coin exchange by reading this article.
 Read here how you can quickly convert other coins to bitcoin and the other way around.

-Our recommendation is always check if Coinbase is available for your country and buy there – as it is by far the safest and best regulated bitcoin exchange.
+Our recommendation for Poloniex alternative is always check if Coinbase is available for your country and buy there – as it is by far the safest and best regulated bitcoin exchange.
 Coinbase is trustworthy and has acceptable fees and it is a leading platform for buying BTC.

 If Coinbase doesn’t support your country, use Cex.io – read how Cex.io works – it is a good Coinbase alternative.
 Coinmama is also safe exchange for buying cryptocurrencies – click here to visit Coinmama.